Website Manager

 Game 1: Taichung, Chinese Taipei 5, Simi Valley 6

 WASHINGTON, PA.
 Aug.
-8, 2025 – Simi Valley, California, overcame an early deficit to defeat Chinese Taipei, 6–5, in the opening round of the 2025 PONY League World Series at Lew Hays PONY Field on Friday evening.
+8, 2025 – Simi Valley, California, overcame an early deficit to defeat Chinese Taipei, 6–5, in the opening round of the 2025 PONY League World Series at Historic Lew Hays PONY Field on Friday evening.

 Chinese Taipei wasted no time striking first when shortstop En Chen launched the fifth pitch of the game over the left-field fence for a solo home run.
 Simi Valley responded quickly in the bottom of the first with back-to-back run-producing hits from center fielder Braedon Halverson and catcher Tristan Theobald to take a 2–1 lead.